-I’m a research fellow at the University of St Andrews, working on the natural philosophy strand of the ‘After the Enlightenment‘ project with the School of History.
+Before taking up my current post I was a research fellow at St Andrews, working on the natural philosophy strand of the ‘After the Enlightenment‘ project with the School of History.
 My main research interest is science in late eighteenth- and early nineteenth-century Scotland.
 The principal focus of my work is currently the career of the natural philosopher and scientific author and editor David Brewster (1781–1868).
 Brewster’s life spanned the period from the end of the Scottish Enlightenment to the middle years of the Victorian age.
 His long life and varied career make him the ideal lens through which the view the profound changes in Scottish intellectual and scientific culture during this crucial period.

 I’m the author of Evolution Before Darwin: Theories of the Transmutation of Species in Edinburgh, 1804–1834, published by Edinburgh University Press in October 2019.
 This book is based largely on the research for my PhD at the University of Edinburgh, which I completed back in 2015.
 Other published work has included articles on phrenology, the plurality of worlds debate in the early nineteenth century and the circulation of natural history specimens in the 1820s (for a complete list of my published work, see my publications page).